Health & Nutrition7 min read

 When to See the Veterinarian

-• Ear infections keep recurring despite regular cleaning
+• Ear infections keep recurring despite regular cleaning.

-• Over-the-counter antihistamines provide little or no relief
+• Over-the-counter antihistamines provide zero relief.

 Prescription Options Your Vet May Recommend